paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 .. note::

-    `PyList_Insert()`_ does not fail because of any value of the index, either positive or negative.
+    `PyList_Insert()`_ does not fail because of any value of the index, either positive or negative (this is not identified in the Python documentation).

-On failure the reference count of value is unchanged, returns -1, and a ``SystemError`` is set with the text "bad argument to internal function".
+On failure the reference count of value is unchanged, `PyList_Insert()`_ returns -1, and a ``SystemError`` is set with the text "bad argument to internal function".

 For code and tests, including failure modes, see: